mcostalba/Stockfish/Readme.md

 Example: `C:\tablebases\wdl345;C:\tablebases\wdl6;D:\tablebases\dtz345;D:\tablebases\dtz6`

 It is recommended to store .rtbw files on an SSD.
-There is no loss in storing the .rtbz files on a regular HD.
+There is no loss in storing the .rtbz files on a regular HDD.

 **Note:** At the moment, the "Syzygybases Path" option can only be set once.
 If you want to change it, you need to restart the engine.